 Facebook ads sell on an auction system, meaning that the ads within the highest bidding ad set are the ones that get shown to the target audience.
 This means that if you’re running two ad sets simultaneously—even if they’re inside the same campaign—you run the risk of bidding against yourself in an auction and driving up the price.

-To prevent this, either schedule your ad sets to run on different days or use exclusion targeting (more on that below) to ensure the ad sets don’t have overlapping populations.
+So how do you create multiple ad sets in Facebook?
+Either schedule your ad sets to run on different days or use exclusion targeting (more on that below) to ensure the ad sets don’t have overlapping populations.

 If you’re running ads to identical populations, however, you can put multiple ads into the same ad set and those ads will not compete against each other.